-Office Hours:

-The schedule for 'office hours' will be determined during the first week of class, and they will be held as live Zoom meetings.
-However, if you can't make office hours, or if you ever have any questions at any time, I am very responsive via email.
+Office Hours: The schedule for 'office hours' will be determined during the first week of class, and they will typically be held as live Zoom meetings.
+However, if you can't make office hours, or if you prefer to meet in person, we can make separate arrangements.